magisAR9/CIST2023/README.md

 This session deals with the social, technical and methodological issues and challenges related to territorial data (geo)visualization.
 It focuses on contemporary cartography of visualization and information in all its dimensions, with a strong reflexive dimension on the technical devices produced, because of their mediation function.
 The general objective of the session is to discuss how (geo)visualization applications allow to "learn", to "make learn" and to "bring to knowledge" (on) the territories, by giving to see under multiple forms the functioning and the dynamics in presence by the preparation, the exploration, the interaction and the representation of spatial data.
 The mass of heterogeneous information thus revealed, popularized and editorialized by (geo)visualization is done according to different modalities of representation that can be discussed.
 Likewise, the mediation devices developed (WebGIS, dashboard, map visualizer, etc.) may be the subject of particular attention, whether they emanate from public or private structures or are the result of associative or academic initiatives.

-### Suggestions
+## Questions and types of proposals

-How do massive data and geovisualisation tools allow us to learn and make people learn about a territory?
+In what way do massive data and geovisualization tools allow us to learn and make people learn about a territory?
 Are there erroneous or distorted visions that result from them or not?
-Does geovisualisation make it possible to question the objectivity of territorial representation?
+Do the new instrumentation and the new modes of representation of territorial data contribute to renewing the modalities of "bringing knowledge" to the territories?
+Does geovisualization allow us to question the objectivity of the representation of territories?
 Does it reduce the illusion of a "ready-made territory"?

-Proposals may focus on :
+In order to answer these questions, the proposals could focus on

--	The relationship between territorialized information and the learning capacity of actors.
+- The relationship between territorialized information and the learning and understanding capacities of the stakeholders (citizens, specialists, elected officials);
--	Questions of data availability and accessibility
+- The questions of availability and accessibility of data
--	The question of data preparation
+- Critical analysis of the uses of portals/platforms and devices of presentation and exploration of territorial data
--	Critical analysis of portals/platforms’ users and devices of presentation and exploration of spatial data
+- The forms of interactivity between users and data, users and graphics that can promote the co-understanding of territories
--	Appropriation of Tthe modes of the (carto)graphic representation of these data
+- The logics of actors (institutional vs. private vs. associative) in the provision of tools dedicated to the understanding of territories
--	Forms of interactivity between users and data, users and graphics
+- The stakes of (geo)digital literacy in the appropriation and use of geovisualization tools in the understanding of territories
--	Logics of actors (institutional vs private vs associative) for learning purposes
+- The stakes in terms of training of (future) practitioners in the appropriation of geovisualization tools

--	The individual appropriation of online tools
+Translated with www.DeepL.com/Translator (free version)